 But there is a solution, according to vet Sasha Burns Fraser, and, perhaps surprisingly, it involves working weekend shifts.

 Sasha, 26, from Belfast, is one of a growing number of vets and vet nurses who are choosing to work weekends with Vets Now while holding down other commitments elsewhere.

 Some are locums seeking a little more stability while others are parents juggling weekday childcare demands.

-Sasha, on the other hand, simply enjoys emergency work and is keen to gain more experience in ECC.
+Sasha, on the other hand, is ambitious to progress her career and keen to gain more skills and experience in ECC.

 She said: “I graduated just over three years ago and have worked in small animal practice ever since.
 I quickly realised I particularly enjoyed the emergency cases that presented and found this was where I thrived most.

 “When the opportunity came up to do weekend-only shifts at Vets Now, I jumped at it.”

 Sasha, who is doing a certificate in ECC, said combining weekend shifts (she works every second weekend) with her day job suits her lifestyle and offers the “best of both worlds” in terms of general practice appointments and emergency work.

 She added: “I still have my job in day practice and feel that working some weekends and the odd bank holiday provides a nice balance.
 It’s helped me keep my surgical skills up to scratch and learn about delegation and different ways of communicating.

 “I also feel I have a really good work-life balance between my two rotas, which is important.”